ventru557/Project2_Group4/detailed_credit_risk_analysis_README.md

 ## Introduction

-The purpose of this project is to explore the relationships between borrower financial data and creditworthiness.
+The purpose of this project is to explore the relationships between borrowers' financial data, and determine their creditworthiness.
 We use machine learning techniques to create predictive models that estimate the likelihood of a borrower defaulting on their loan.
 By analyzing a dataset sourced from Kaggle’s Credit Risk Analysis repository, we apply various preprocessing techniques, feature engineering, and model evaluation strategies to predict the borrowers' credit risk grades.

 We employ several machine learning models such as XGBoost and Random Forest, which are known for their efficiency in handling complex datasets and imbalanced class distributions.
 The final objective is to determine which model provides the most accurate predictions and insights into creditworthiness.